Mehran-Memon/Trash_Recognition_YOLOv8/README.md

-# Garbage Detection Model Using YOLOv8
+# Garbage Detection Using YOLOv8

 This repository contains the code and resources for training and deploying a YOLOv8 model to detect various types of garbage.
 The model is designed to assist in automated garbage classification and waste management.